GoogleCloudPlatform/keras-idiomatic-programmer/zoo/README.md

 # Model Zoo

-All the models here are coded using the idiomatic methodology.
-The models are based on their corresponding research paper and presented in an academic style (documented in comments and w/o production wrapping).
+All the models here are coded using the idiomatic design pattern for models.
+The models are based on their corresponding research paper and presented in two styles:

+  1. Academic - procedural, documented in comments and w/o production wrapping.
+  2. Composable (end in _c.py) - OOP with composable groups and blocks for reuse.

 | Model       | Paper |<br/>
 *Deep Convolutional Neural Networks*<br/>